 What is the difference between block tofu and silken tofu?

 Silken tofu is made using a slightly different process than traditional block tofu.
-Silken tofu is made without curdling the soy milk and it is not pressed during the process.
+Silken tofu is made without curdling soy milk and is not pressed.
 This allows the tofu to retain its moisture while cooling and gives it a soft and smooth texture.

 Silken tofu is more fragile than block tofu and will fall apart if squeezed or pressed.
 This makes it great for blending into smoothies, sauces, desserts, and creamy condiments.